pmclanahan/basket-lib/packages/kombu/docs/userguide/connections.rst

 ======

 To send and receive messages you need a transport and a connection.
-There are several transports to choose from (amqplib, pika, redis, in-memory), and you can even create your own.
-The default transport is amqplib.
+There are several transports to choose from (amqp, librabbitmq, redis, in-memory, etc.), and you can even create your own.
+The default transport is amqp.

 Create a connection using the default transport::

-    >>> from kombu import BrokerConnection
+    >>> from kombu import Connection
-    >>> connection = BrokerConnection("amqp://guest:guest@localhost:5672//")
+    >>> connection = Connection('amqp://guest:guest@localhost:5672//')

 The connection will not be established yet, as the connection is established when needed.
-If you want to explicitly establish the connection you have to call the :meth:`~kombu.connection.BrokerConnection.connect` method::
+If you want to explicitly establish the connection you have to call the :meth:`~kombu.Connection.connect` method::

     >>> connection.connect()

 You can also check whether the connection is connected::

-    >>> connection.connected()
+    >>> connection.connected
     True

 Connections must always be closed after use::